notuntoward/ref/obsidian/Obsidian Share Vault/lit/refwrangle/Zotero to Obsidian to RAG.md

 you may see some RapidFuzz warnings, but [perplexity says they don't matter](https://www.perplexity.ai/search/i-m-running-some-javascript-in-vZ5gnVgrTt.HqqKflbNg1g?11=d&3=d#17).
 #### Running the executable with a batch command
-I put this .bat on my Desktop.
-Clicking it starts the receiver .exe.
-You can minimize the terminal to the taskbar, and reopen it to check status
+I added `zmknote\StartZoteroToObsidian.bat`.
+Running it starts the receiver .exe.
+You can minimize the terminal to the taskbar, and reopen it to check status.
+I also put a shortcut to this on my Desktop, for ease of use.
+I went with this after wasting a lot of time on [[#Zotero Receiver AutoStart approaches that didn't work]]

+#### Starting an executable from A&T Plugin javascript
+Idea is to kick it off from inside javascript, and to to check before sending each webhook command whether or not the receiver is running.
+Give it a shot, someday.
+It [seems possible to do](https://www.perplexity.ai/search/i-m-writing-a-javascript-for-t-Lq5T9KdLQHOS._whutHO_w#0).

+- [ ] Start receiver executable from plugin javascript
+	- This seems possible
+- [ ] Only start it if it's not already running, according to some kind of process check
+#### Zotero Receiver AutoStart approaches that didn't work
+I wasted a lot of time on these attempts, gave up, and went with [[#Running the executable with a batch command]]

+This *actually works* and is fairly usable.
-#### Running the executable as a Windows Task
+##### Running the executable as a Windows Task
 **This didn't work**: the zotero sender just times out, and AI advice has been useless about what is wrong.
-#### Installing the executable as a Windows Service
+##### Installing the executable as a Windows Service
 **So far, this doesn't work**: the zotero sender just times out, and AI advice has been useless about what is wrong.

 Install Service